 Photoshop and Lightroom also have panorama stitching features built-in.
-So if you’re also ready using either of those, it’s a good place to start.
+So if you’re already using either of those, it’s a good place to start.
 For this quick demo, I’m going to use Lightroom Classic’s built-in panorama stitcher.
-The workflow is similar in the other apps–import the sequence of images, have the software automatically align the images, make any tweaks, and then export the stitched panorama–but each apps has its own options and features.
+The workflow is similar in the other apps–import the sequence of images, have the software automatically align the images, make any tweaks, and then export the stitched panorama–but each app has its own options and features.

 I’m just going to do a simple single-row horizontal panorama here.
 I’m starting with Nikon NEF files.